 9/11 memorial events are another great way to celebrate the lives of our men and women of courage.
 Many commemorative events are held throughout September as millions of Americans gather to pay tribute to the victims of 9/11 and the 1993 World Trade Center truck bombing.
 Luckily, you can join them.

 These events are held throughout the country.
-For instance, in New York, a traditional bagpipe tribute is scheduled to be held between 1:30 pm to 2 pm every Wednesday during this September.
+For instance, in New York, a traditional bagpipe tribute is scheduled to be held between 1:30 pm to 2 pm every Wednesday this September.
 Even if you are not based in New York, you can still attend a 9/11 memorial event.
 Check the local 9/11 memorials and museums to find events near you.

 Additionally, keeping with the times, you can attend several memorial events virtually from any part of the world.
 From immersing yourself in an interactive museum experience, or learning about the hunt for Osama Bin Laden, the leader of al-Qaeda responsible for the attack on the twin towers, to attending webinars and public programs about the continued impact of 9/11, the options are plenty.